-The Introduction to Engineering course from Oxford Royale Academy has been designed to provide students with a head start in their studies and future careers within the field of Engineering.
+The Introduction to Engineering course from Oxford Royale Summer Schools has been designed to provide students with a head start in their studies and future careers within the field of Engineering.

 During their two weeks of study, participants will go far beyond what they learn at school, covering the diverse branches of Engineering Science including Civil, Structural, and Mechanical.

 The programme is suitable both for those seeking to gain exposure to the practical applications of scientific theory and for those who aim to pursue further education in the field of Engineering Science.

 This course offers an interactive learning experience for students keen to immerse themselves in the dynamic field of Engineering Science.
 Classes will introduce the technical and analytical skills that are vital to pursuing a degree and career in Engineering.
 Through presentations and practical group-based activities, they will hone transferable skills such as communication and public speaking, and will grow more confident in conveying their ideas, gaining the tools and vocabulary to discuss the technical topics and new concepts covered within the course.
 The programme is suitable both for those seeking to gain exposure to the practical applications of scientific theory and for those who aim to pursue further education in the field of Engineering Science.

 Attendance on the course gives students another educational experience to talk about when they come to apply for university, showing admissions tutors that they are self-motivated and enthusiastic about learning.
 As well as the specific practical and technical skills students will gain on this course, they will also develop transferable skills that can be used at school, university and beyond.
 This includes working in a team with other students, communicating effectively and thinking spatially.

 If you have been inspired by the many feats of engineering from around the world, and want to understand the fundamental aspects of this dynamic subject, then this course is for you.